Video Game / Spyro: Enter the Dragonfly

 - Back from the Dead: Ripto and his minions, for some unexplained reason.

 - Chickification: Compare Bianca from Year of the Dragon to how she is in Enter the Dragonfly.
 Even her voice was affected.
-It's a lot more high pitched than before and has a different generic sound to it in contrast to her original Little Miss Snarker one; this is despite the fact she has the same voice actress as before.

 - Demoted to Extra: Moneybags appears in just one level, doing his usual gem-coercing schtick.
 Despite this, he's listed in the manual along with Hunter and Bianca as if he's a prominent character.
 Unused dialogue exists in the game's data suggesting he was going to play a larger role.

 - Department of Redundancy Department: The loading screen for the loading screen.

 - Dummied Out: A lot of content was planned but didn't make the cut, however a level called "Enchanted Forest" seemed to be a good bit in development, having appeared in a lot early screenshots and remains of data such as it's music track still existing in the game.

 - Lethal Lava Land: Ripto's Arena.

 - Loads and Loads of Loading: One of the game's most notorious faults (at least on the PS2 version, the Gamecube version had substantially shorter load times by comparison).
 You know it's bad when the loading screens have loading screens.

 - No Ending:Beating the game under 100% has the credits roll once Ripto is beaten without an ending cutscene.